NeCTAR-RC/nectar-training/package09/sections/backup.markdown

 When restoring the backup, the volume or partition needs to be the **same size** as the one you took the image from, so this limits your options in case of a restore.
 {% endBgBox %}

-The advantage of this method is that it is easy to use and it takes a **1:1 copy of your volume**, preserving *everything* like file system, persmissions, etc. The disadvantage is that backups are not incremental (like *rsync*) and each image file takes up the **entire size of the volume** --- if your volume is 50GB, but you only use 1GB on it, the image file will still use 50GB.
+The advantage of this method is that it is easy to use and it takes a **1:1 copy of your volume**, preserving *everything* like file system, permissions, etc. The disadvantage is that backups are not incremental (like *rsync*) and each image file takes up the **entire size of the volume** --- if your volume is 50GB, but you only use 1GB on it, the image file will still use 50GB.
 If you want to maintain several backups (e.g. snapshots of various stages of the volume state) and you have large volumes, *dd* is probably not the right choice.

 ### BackupPC

 [BackupPC](http://backuppc.sourceforge.net/index.html)
-is a *web-based* system for managing backups of Unix, Linux, Windows and and Mac OSX computers.
+is a *web-based* system for managing backups of Unix, Linux, Windows and Mac OS X computers.
 It allows you to configure automated *backup schedules* and offers a web-based interface which you can use from any computer to configure your backups.
-It can transfer *tar* archives over *ssh* or *nfs*, or use *rsync* (amonst other options).
+It can transfer *tar* archives over *ssh* or *nfs*, or use *rsync* (amongst other options).
 The backups are stored **incrementally** on a *backup server*.

 The big advantage is that once you have the backup server running, you get a graphical web interface to configure your backups, and you can **create automated schedules** for your backups, so you don't have to regularly do this manually.
 You can still use BackupPC to run *manual* backups as well.

 The disadvantage is that you need a dedicated **backup server** which runs BackupPC.
 This server may also be a virtual machine.
-Maybe your research organistaion can provide you with access to a server on which you can install BackupPC.
+Maybe your research organisation can provide you with access to a server on which you can install BackupPC.
 Another drawback is that while you can use BackupPC to back up *several* instances, unfortunately it will back up the *same* folder on *all* of them, e.g. */data*.
 So all your instances must have a */data* folder (or any other that you specify), and it has to be *mounted* on the instance at the time the Backup happens.

 {% BgBox info %}